CodeMacrocosm/codeboost-internship/README.md

 - Go to [Contributions.md](https://github.com/CodeMacrocosm/codeboost-internship/blob/main/contributions.md) and add your details to appear in the`hall of fame`

 **Step 10: Update Your Progress on LinkedIn** 🌟
-- Create a brief video demonstrating your project's highlights (even 30 seconds will do).
+- Create a brief video by screenrecording, demonstrating your project's highlights (even 30 seconds will do).
 - Optionally, you can provide a verbal explanation of your project.
 - Share the `video` on LinkedIn along with a concise project overview.
-- Don't forget to include the `GitHub repository link` in your LinkedIn post
+- Don't forget to include the `GitHub repository link` as well as deployed link (if valid) in your LinkedIn post
 - Note: The repo link must have `codemacrocosm` followed by` your project name`
 - Utilize the `#WeLoveCodeMacrocosm` hashtag to connect with fellow interns, enabling viewers to delve deeper into your project.